Qu11et/Yoong-DevOps-Intern-Projects/project-01/README.md

 #### Cloud Deployment Steps
 1. **Create a GCP VM instance:**
-- First, you access the link below: https://console.cloud.google.com/
+- First, access the link below: https://console.cloud.google.com/
-- You go to Computer Engine => VM instances => Create instances.
+- Go to Computer Engine => VM instances => Create instances.
 - Then you just need to configure the VM according to your usage needs, then click create and you're done.

 2. **Configure Firewall:**